dmatrak/WorkloudRepo/README.md

 \Workloud.Challenge.WebApplication
 This a ASP.NET MVC application project (Web Client), a presentation layer for the CRUD operations.
-It consumes the API's from the Web Service layer.
+It consumes the API's from the Web Service layer via RestSharp (http://restsharp.org/).

 # 2. Inversion of Control and Dependency Injection.